t-morales/wsl_pdflatex/README.md

 ## Preparing wsl-alias

-Use the command wsl-alias inside WSL to create an alias for pdflatex:
+Use the command wsl-alias inside PowerShell to create an alias for pdflatex:

-``wsl-alias add pdflatex pdflatex``
+``b wsl-alias add pdflatex pdflatex``

 This will create a file `pdflatex.bat` inside the folder ``C:\Users\YOUR_USER_NAME\wsl-alias``